 Dwelling on negative thoughts or information — particularly things we cannot change — exacerbates stress.
 A temporary distraction can be a great medicine for troubled times.

 Distracting yourself can mean finding a new hobby or returning to one you used to enjoy.
 Consider the activities that used to bring you joy and give them another shot.
 Or, try something new, such as:

 - a new language,

 - a physical activity like running or walking, or

 Can't decide what to take up?
 There are online groups for practically everything.
 So research an activity you always wondered about and give it a try.

 3. Spend time outdoors to improve your mood

 One of the best antidotes to stress is being out in natural surroundings.

-5. Reduce financial stress and take control of your future
+4. Reduce financial stress and take control of your future

-We all have to learn to live with a certain amount of uncertainty.
+We’re all learning to live with a certain amount of uncertainty.
 Still, you can lessen some of the stress of the unknown.
 Start by: